 The paper is organized as follows.
-In section~\ref{sec: svd method}, we review the SVD method for computing low Kronecker rank approximations and provide an example showcasing that this method can be far from optimal with regard to the spectral norm.
+In section~\ref{sec: svd method}, we review the SVD method for computing low Kronecker rank approximations and provide an example showing that this method can be far from optimal with regard to the spectral norm.
 Section~\ref{sec: alternating sdp approach} presents the alternating SDP approach for solving the spectral norm approximation problem~\eqref{eq: optimization problem}.
 We also discuss a regularized version of the problem in section~\ref{subsec: regularization}, which leads to the general form of Algorithm~\ref{alg:Alternating}.
-Moreover, we briefly touch upon different updating choices for the variables in the alternating SDP approach (section~\ref{subsec: alternative update}) and how the problem of approximating inverses could be handled (section~\ref{sec: generalizations}).
-In section~\ref{sec: convergence}, we provide some convergence statements based on results for bi-convex optimization from the literature.
+Moreover, we briefly touch upon how the problem of approximating inverses could be handled (section~\ref{sec: generalizations}).
+In section~\ref{sec: convergence}, we provide some convergence statements based on results for biconvex optimization from the literature.
 Finally, in section~\ref{sec: experiments}, we present computational experiments illustrating the benefit of our proposed approach.
-We conclude with a brief discussion and an outlook on potential future work, see section~\ref{sec: conclusion-outlook}.
+We conclude with a brief discussion and an outlook on potential future work; see section~\ref{sec: conclusion-outlook}.